arm/arm-toolchain/CONTRIBUTING.md

 list and put [RFC] in the subject line (Request for Comments) to initiate the discussion first, before submitting a PR for the change.

-There is no formal template for an `rfc`, however it would be good to explain the purpose of the change and the key design options, proposed decisions.
+There is no formal template for an `RFC`, however it would be good to explain the purpose of the change and the key design options, proposed decisions.